 Be careful that you don’t make the mistake some people make: If a little is a good thing, a lot must be better.
 I rarely recommend Blue Cohosh to start labor, for instance, because I’ve noticed that it is hard for mothers to dose themselves effectively by following a “recipe.”
 There are other ways that are more manageable and successful without requiring the necessary experience to get a labor going and yet not cause contractions that can last too long or give a mother whomper contractions after the birth.
 There’s my opinion.

 If you have only days to “flip” a baby or are in labor with a posterior baby who is having trouble rotating, you may need a “deeper dose.”
 You need a professional Homeopath to get a 200C or 1M.
 A Homeopath can make sure you get the right dose.
 Pulsitilla is also associated with mucous production, including the lungs.
 When a deeper dose is taken, there can be some associated congestion.
-One mom had an asthma attack and her baby flipped head down.
+One mom with a history of chronic asthma had an asthma attack while her baby flipped head down.
 Other moms have had no congestion.
 Consult a homeopath, please.

 Acupuncture uses extremely thin needles.
 Sometimes you feel them and many times you don't.
 Acupuncture is well studied and quite effective for helping a breech to flip.
 Traditional Chinese Acupuncture is also used for "all" pregnant women in the 6th and 7th month for the "Bright Baby" treatment.
 Needles may be placed in the ears, hands, feet, or limbs.
 There are inexpensive Community Acupuncture Clinics in many cities.